-Collaboration is key to successful improvement and this has been demonstrated many times throughout our improvement support work and particularly through programmes such as CAPA where the strength of relationships with partners and stakeholders is critical to the success.
-Over the past two years we have further built and nurtured relationships with other improvement bodies and organisations in order to maximise our collective improvement support efforts, develop, share and spread good practice.
-Working collaboratively with local communities and local subject matter experts where we cannot directly provide that much needed expertise is also essential to support sustainable positive change.
+Collaboration is key to successful improvement and this has been demonstrated many times throughout our improvement support work, and particularly through programmes such as CAPA where the strength of relationships with partners and stakeholders is critical to success.
+Over the past two years we have further built and nurtured relationships with other improvement bodies and organisations, such as the "iHub" in Healthcare Improvement Scotland, in order to maximise our collective improvement support efforts and develop, share and spread good practice.
+Working collaboratively with local communities and local subject matter experts where we cannot directly provide that much needed expertise, is also essential to support sustainable positive change.